Part of my Seven Gifts New Year Resolution – see this blog for more details.

 Shopping locally is more relaxing too – no big overwhelming supermarkets, huge queues, loud music and stressed out children.

-Instead we took the dog, stolled through the park, bumped into friends and chatted to the shop-keepers (mostly the owners so they really know their stuff if you need to ask a question).
+Instead we took the dog, strolled through the park, bumped into friends and chatted to the shop-keepers (mostly the owners so they really know their stuff if you need to ask a question).

 So even on one of the less fashionable shopping streets in Exeter, you can still do a full week’s shop buying high quality food and help support the local economy.